 The Department of Near Eastern and Judaic Studies (NEJS) bears a proud tradition of scholarly excellence in the fields that it embraces: the study of the Jewish people, including their history, religion, literature and place in civilization; the history, languages and culture of the Bible and ancient Near East; and Arabic and Islamic Civilizations.
 Studying abroad is the perfect way to complement your NEJS curriculum.

 Sample of Approved Programs with NEJS Coursework

 Visit the Brandeis Approved Programs List to review a comprehensive list of programs that offer NEJS coursework.
-Click on "Advanced Search" to filter options or search for unique program traits like internships or research.
+There you can filter options to search for unique program traits like internships or research.
 Additional programs might have acceptable coursework, but this list shows the primary locations where NEJS courses may be available.

 Receiving Credit in NEJS